scholarslab/CodeLab/Week06/README.md

 **BONUS**
 4. Create a way to input any value and return any person that has a match for that value in their information.
 If no one matches return `There's probably a Canadian that does this`

+#### Reading

+Read/work through the piece [here](https://humanitiesprogramming.github.io/exercises/python-debugging/) on "common code errors and how to find them" (skipping the "Classes" one for now).